What is Energizer Personal Care doing to help minimize the impact of its products on the environment?

 What were the results?

 Initial results indicate that technology has advanced to a point that a carefully-designed system for the collection and recycling of batteries could be environmentally beneficial.
-In light of the results of the study, the battery industry is actively investigating solutions beyond land filling.
-For more information please visit batterysummit.com.
+In light of the study results, the battery industry is actively investigating solutions beyond land filling.
+Energizer was instrumental in leading and shaping these positive changes.
+For more information, please visit recyclebattery.org.

 How does Energizer Holdings make a difference in local communities?

 We are a company of caring people who are passionate about getting involved and helping in their local communities, so our efforts are numerous.

 The Energizer Charitable Trust supports education outreach to children and young adults in underserved communities throughout the U.S., through direct grants and matching funds.
 More recently, it has extended its global reach by supporting disaster relief efforts in Japan, Chile, China, and Myanmar.

 There is a real passion for participation in all levels of community support – whether as individual colleagues working in our communities or as part of organizational partnerships.
 Some of our efforts include:

 • The Hole in the Wall Gang Camp

 • SOS-Kinderdof e.V.

 • Epic Home